uyllii/iSpindel-TCP-Server/README_en.md

 **New (20.01.2018)**
-iSpindle.py Version 1.3.3
+iSpindel.py Version 1.3.3
-The iSpindle config option "token" can now be used as Ubidots Token, in order to only forward the data of certain devices, or use different tokens for several of them.
+The iSpindel config option "token" can now be used as Ubidots Token, in order to only forward the data of certain devices, or use different tokens for several of them.
-Leave blank or put a leading asterisk ("*") in order to exclude an iSpindle from Ubidots forwarding.
+Leave blank or put a leading asterisk ("*") in order to exclude an iSpindel from Ubidots forwarding.
-This is now the default behavior (Ubidots Forwarding switched on; new parameter UBI_USE_ISPINDLE_TOKEN enabled, too).
+This is now the default behavior (Ubidots Forwarding switched on; new parameter UBI_USE_ISPINDEL_TOKEN enabled, too).
-The global UBIDOTS_TOKEN parameter will now only be used if UBI_USE_ISPINDLE_TOKEN is disabled while UBIDOTS is enabled.
+The global UBIDOTS_TOKEN parameter will now only be used if UBI_USE_ISPINDEL_TOKEN is disabled while UBIDOTS is enabled.

 **New (25.11.2017)**
 Interim Release.